amagioss/video-engineering/website/docs/streaming/simple_media_streaming.md

-# Minimal media streaming example
+# Minimal HLS streaming example

 In this page we give steps to create a simple streaming server.